Outpatient Drug Rehab Program

 Types of Therapy in Outpatient Treatment Centers in the State of Washington

-Patients in outpatient rehab can expect the following types of therapy in treatment centers in Washington state.
+Patients in outpatient drug and alcohol rehab can expect the following types of therapy in treatment centers in Washington state.

 Individual Counseling Sessions